| Lower Darling|

 - Four block banks were constructed in river in 2018 to pool water for stock and permanent plantings.
 These were removed in March 2020 to allow releases from the Lakes to flow along the length of the Lower Darling.
 The release commenced on 26 March 2020 and flows reached the junction with the Murray River around 21 April 2020.
 The size and timing of the release was designed to minimise the impacts on water quality and fish.

-- Following the return to normal minimum releases of 200-350 ML/day as required under the water sharing plan, additional water by the environmental water holder has been released since September 2020 and will continue to mid-January 2021 to increase flows to stimulate fish breeding and recovery.
+- Following the return to normal minimum releases of 200-350 ML/day as required under the water sharing plan, additional water by the environmental water holder was released from September 2020 to mid-January 2021 to increase flows to stimulate fish breeding and recovery.

 - Pipeline from Murray River to supply Broken Hill began operation in April 2019.

-- Water carting was provided for domestic water for some landholders not connected to town supplies 2019/20.
+- Water carting was provided for domestic water for some landholders not connected to town supplies 2019/20 and 2020/21.
 A rebate of $2,000 was also provided to landholders in 2020 who normally accessed domestic water from the river.

 - DPI Fisheries installed aerators at four locations and three were installed by OzFish and local community in 2019/20.
 These were removed as the Lower Darling releases progressed down the river.